Can Old Concrete Be Stained?

 Summary: Can Old Concrete Be Stained?

-One of the most common questions we’re asked about old concrete is whether or not it can be stained.
-Concrete patios and walkways are beautiful but can look dated over time.
-Especially if they’re not maintained.
-The answer is yes, you can acid stain old concrete.
-The process isn’t much different from staining new concrete but there’s some important info you need to know and a few extra steps you should take.
+I’ve been a mason for over 25 years, and one of the most common questions I’m asked about old concrete is whether or not it can be stained.
+Concrete patios and walkways are beautiful, but can look dated over time, especially if they’re not maintained.
+The answer is yes, you can stain old concrete.
+The process isn’t any different from staining new concrete, simply apply the stain with a tough roller and brush that won’t get chewed up by the gritty texture of the concrete.
+Apply stain evenly and let it soak into the concrete where it will gradually tiny the concrete a new color.

 Stay away from acrylics and paint.
-Both paint and acrylic “stains” disguised as paint, are surface covering and not stains.
+Both paint and acrylic “stains” disguised as paint, are surface covering and not actual stains.
 They don’t absorb into the concrete.
-In time, they will peel up and look terrible which costs money in the long run.
-Real acid staining is a chemical reaction that permanently changes the color of the concrete.
-If you want to stain old concrete, make sure the surface is totally clean and free of any stains or old paint and use a true acid stain.
+In time, they’ll peel up and look terrible, which costs money in the long run.